lostintangent/gistpad/README.md

   - `file` _(default)_: The pasted image is uploaded as a `.png` to the gist, and a reference is added to file it's pasted into.
   - `base64`: The pasted image is base64-encoded and then embedded into the gist file.

+- `Gistpad > Images: Upload Directory Name`: Specifies the name of the directory to upload images to.
+Defaults to `images`.

 * `GistPad > Playgrounds: Auto Run` - Specifies when to automatically run the code for a playground.
 Can be set to one of the following values: